keeperdog/docs-vuepress/docs/guide/README.md

 Sending and receiving emails and writing emails are all in English,

 Because there is no need to use it in my current job, so my spoken English is poor,

 But English environment is not a big problem for me

-I believe in myself.
-Give me some time to practice and everything will become very good
+Anyway, I believe in myself.
+Give me some time to practice and everything will be okay, better and better.

-Pleased to make your acquaintance.I'm afraid my Chinese is not very good,I mostly have to use English.Anyway,as a student I spend most of my time studying or being with friends.The town where I live,Stratford,New Jersey,is a small suburban place,fairly ordinary.I live with three students who also go to my school.I am curious,what is your life like?

-## 英文简单自我介绍

-It is really my honor to have this opportunity for an interview,

-I hope i can make a good performance today.
-I'm confident that I can succeed.

-Now i will introduce myself briefly

-My name is Kong Desheng, from the Shanghai development team，I have been a programmer for 5 years。

-I was graduated from Bengbu University。My major is computer science and technology。and I got my Bachelor's degree after graduation in 2015

-I have experience in developing web-based applications using RESTful API services。Knowledge of JIRA and Deployment Software， Basic knowledge of Git/Github and version control，strong responsibility and flexibility under work pressure，At least 5 years experience in structure / component design and implementation
+I have experience in developing web applications based on RESTful API services。Have a basic knowledge of Jira and Confluence Tool，Proficient in using git version control tools，Have a strong sense of responsibility，At least 5 years experience in structure / component design and implementation。

 I think I'm a good team member and I'm a person of great honesty to others.
 Also I am able to work hard under great pressure.
+I am much self-motivated in my work.
+Flexible, Positive and Innovation

 That’s all.
 Thank you for giving me the chance